eftelyasvrdg/doctor-patient-portal/README.md

 - I was able to get an address as a result(https://doctor-patient-portal-624117525458.us-central1.run.app ), but I was unable to connect the frontend and backend. due to having created them independently for the first time.
 - I believe I could figure it out if I had more time.
 I therefore made the decision to work on a related project from scratch during the break.
 The knowledge I gained from the course has given me the determination to achieve this.
 ![text](deploy_fail.png)

+### **Understanding how to configure backend and frontend**
+- I have never completed a project this comprehensive before.
+I had previously solely used NextJs for this purpose in the project where you gave me the chance to study, but I didn't want to use it here.
+- If I could start over, I would have taken another pathway because I had to overcome a lot of challenges because of my 3rd grade knowledge and time restrictions.

 ---
 ## **Conclusion**